PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-1/README.md

 4. The least profitable subcategory in South East Asia is Tables with a loss of -$4013.
 The country which they should not be sold is Singapore with low sales of $1495 compared to $32503 of Indonesia.

-5. The least profitable country in terms of average profit in the US is Freeport with a loss of -$44 in 2014.
+5. The least profitable country in terms of average profit in the US was Freeport with a loss of -$44 in 2014.
 Freeport only had 10 orders in 2014 and the cost to ship was $34.

+6. The subcategory with the highest average profit in Australia in 2014 was Appliances.

+7. The 5 most valuable customers by profit generated for the company are Tamara Chand, Hunter Lopez, Raymond Buch, Bill Eplett and Sanjit Chand.

+The top 5 products they purchase are:

+- HP Fax and Copier digital,
+- Canon imageClass 2200 Advanced Copier,
+- Samsung Smaert phone cordless,
+- Canon wireless fax laser
+- Ibico EPK-21 Electric Binding System.